 5. Presidential Candidate Right of Review for District-Level Delegates and Alternates

 a.
-The State Democratic Chair shall convey to the presidential candidate, or that candidate’s authorized representative(s), not later than May 11, 2020 at 5:00PM (EST), a list of all persons who have filed for delegate or alternate pledged to that presidential candidate.
+The State Democratic Chair shall convey to the presidential candidate, or that candidate’s authorized representative(s), not later than June 22, 2020 at 5:00PM (ET), a list of all persons who have filed for delegate or alternate pledged to that presidential candidate.
 (Rule 13.D & Rule 13.F)

 b.
-Each presidential candidate, or that candidate’s authorized representative(s), must then file with the State Democratic Chair by 5 P.M on May 13, 2020 a list of all such candidates he or she has approved, provided that approval be given to at least three (3) separate individuals for each position for delegate and three (3) separate individuals for each alternate position to be selected.
+Each presidential candidate, or that candidate’s authorized representative(s), must then file with the State Democratic Chair by 5 P.M on June 26, 2020 a list of all such candidates he or she has approved, provided that approval be given to at least three (3) separate individuals for each position for delegate and three (3) separate individuals for each alternate position to be selected.
 (Rule 13.E.1 & Reg.
 4.25)

 c.
-Failure to respond will be deemed approval of all delegate and alternate candidates submitted to the presidential candidate unless the presidential candidate, or the authorized representative(s), signifies otherwise in writing to the State Democratic Chair not later than May 13, 2020 at 5:00PM (EST).
+Failure to respond will be deemed approval of all delegate and alternate candidates submitted to the presidential candidate unless the presidential candidate, or the authorized representative(s), signifies otherwise in writing to the State Democratic Chair not later than June 26, 2020 at 5:00PM (ET).

 d.
 National convention delegate and alternate candidates removed from the list of bona fide supporters by a presidential candidate, or that candidate’s authorized representative(s), may not be elected as a delegate or alternate at that level pledged to that presidential candidate.
 (Rule 13.E & Reg.
 4.24)